neener/jekyll-learn-backup/_posts/2016-10-18-cli_gem_using_nokogiri_scraper.markdown

 This method pushed a bunch of url objects into my empty `@@all` array (`@@all = [ ]` was set right after I defined my Prison class at the beginning of the class method.)

-OK great! so now I had a bunch of urls printing out my terminal, If a user selected a numbered url, I wanted it to grab each unique urls info, to do so I wrote a separate method that looked like this:
+OK great! so now I had a bunch of urls printing out to my terminal, If a user selected a numbered url, I wanted it to grab each unique urls info, to do so I wrote a separate method that looked like this:

 ```